Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 ## Compiling NumPy code into CUDA

-Compiling our code so that it runs on CUDA is as simple as setting the default dtype to be CUDA
+Compiling our code so that it runs on CUDA is as simple as setting the default device to be CUDA

 ```python
 with torch.device("cuda"):